Developer(s) – Asmik Ace Entertainment, AKI Corporation & Natsume

 Originality – 6/10

-The entire game is basically a carbon copy of both WCW Vs NWO: World Tour and WCW Vs NWO: Revenge, but I’m far too apprehensive to deduct too many marks for this, since that was the whole point of tapping THQ as publisher anyway.
-WWF liked this style of play, and wanted to adopt it for their games and all things considered, it worked splendidly.
+The entire game is basically a carbon copy of both WCW Vs NWO: World Tour and WCW Vs NWO: Revenge, but I’m far too apprehensive to deduct too many marks for this since that was the whole point of tapping THQ as publisher anyway.
+WWF liked this style of play and wanted to adopt it for their games and all things considered, it worked splendidly.
 The formula would arguably be improved upon with new gameplay features with the Advent of WWF No Mercy, but as a starting point, this game was far more than a mere question of trial and error.

-To summarize, WWF Wrestlemania 2000 is my favourite wrestling game of all time.
+To summarize, WWF Wrestlemania 2000 is my favorite wrestling game of all time.
 Though I was impressed with prior WWF games that came before this, and even the two THQ games that came before this, this title blew them all out of the water, and in my opinion, no other wrestling game has come close since.